-The Senior School Library is accessible to students all day, and is managed by a qualified Librarian.
+The Senior School Library is accessible to students all day, and is managed by Learning Development.
 During lesson times the Senior School Library is available for quiet study.

 During break and lunch times the Library is open for homework clubs, book borrowing, and magazine club is run one lunchtime a week.
 Books are issued for three weeks and children in Junior Division can borrow up to four books at a time.

 It is crucial that children gain a love of reading and the Librarian aims to provide books which are going to appeal to children in all year groups.
 Reading lists are provided for each division and recommendations for the Library are also always appreciated.